oVirt/ovirt-site/source/sdk/java-sdk.html.md

 8. move get/list methods from the decorators to the parent class

+9. implement unique treatment for COLLECTION2ENTITY pattern exceptions

-9. implement logger in codegen
+10. implement logger in codegen

-10. add MakeFile
+11. add MakeFile

-11. upload artifacts to mvn repo
+12. upload artifacts to mvn repo

 ## Change Log